-During his employment period, Mr. Liu earns an initial base salary of \$700,000, and may be eligible to receive an annual bonus at the discretion of our Compensation Committee.
+During his employment period, Mr. Liu earns a base salary approved by the Compensation Committee and may be eligible to receive an annual bonus at the discretion of our Compensation Committee.
 Mr. Liu is eligible to participate in all welfare benefit plans (health, dental, life, etc.), vacation, fringe benefits and perquisites provided to other similarly situated executive officers.
 All compensation payable under his employment agreement is subject to deductions and clawbacks as may be required by law or regulation.

-Mr. Liu's employment agreement includes customary employee and customer non-solicitation, confidentiality and non-disparagement clauses, for the applicable period and subject to the limitations and other applicable provisions set forth therein.
+Mr. Liu's employment agreement includes customary employee and customer non-solicitation, confidentiality and nondisparagement clauses, for the applicable period and subject to the limitations and other applicable provisions set forth therein.